microsoft/AdaptiveCards/specs/features/Tables.md

 | `firstRowAsHeaders` | `Boolean` | No | Defines whether the first row of the Table should be treated as a header row.
 Defaults to `true`.
 When `firstRowAsHeaders` is set to true, that row and its cells will be recognized as such by accessibility software.
 A cell belonging to the header row will also apply the "columnHeader" text styles to all text blocks it contains. |

 #### Notes on rendering Table
-- When `showGridLines` is set to `false`, there should be space added between columns and rows in order for the content of the table to be clearly separated.
-  - The amount of space used will be defined via the new `HostConfig.table.cellSpacing` property, of type number, representing an explicit number of pixels.
-  - `cellSpacing` must be greater than or equal to zero.
-Any other value will be interpreted as 0
-  - The suggested default value is 8
-  - Each cell can have its own style (and thus background color).
-When rendering space between styled columns, empty space must visually appear.

 Examples:
 ![image](https://user-images.githubusercontent.com/1334689/115600996-1ec3b780-a292-11eb-98a9-ab534e1a7362.png)